nekoNight653/PromptGenerator/README.md

 It has image prompts, text prompts, and a way to get prompts from all prompt types

-Current version 1.3
+Current version 1.3.1 (A very small o.o.1)

 Changes:

-    Made the prompts panel scroll (This will be required for making any more prompt panels)

-    Made the Prompt class tuple thing back into a record

-    Added a genFolders method to the 2 of the three prompt manager classes.
-It just reduces code

-    Made an all prompt type manager that gets prompts from anywhere

-    Made an all prompt type panel that outputs prompts from anywhere

-    Made a prompt type enum for being able to tell what type a prompt is and also for getting various things from each prompt type

-    Added to the Prompt record which type a prompt is

-    Slightly changed the gerParamedRandPrompts function to work without the getGenre from name method
+    Minor output improvements

 Planned changes:

-    I'll probably make a way to enable and disable prompt panels (I mean if I start making lot's of prompt panels it would be useful)
+    I might make a way to enable and disable prompt panels (I mean if I start making lot's of prompt panels it would be useful)

-    I may also make sound prompts (Sounds interesting)
+    I may also make sound prompts (Sounds kinda interesting)